Israeli Airstrikes Claim The Lives Of 100 Palestinians, Including Several Children [PHOTOS]

 The death of nine members of one family—all women and children, taken out, alongside two neighbors— following a missile strike, is further indication of Israel’s wide target range.
 The Israel Defense Force confirmed seeking out a house of what was believed to belong to a Hamas man by the name of Mohamed Dallu.
 Although he was not home at the time of the attack, his four children, Sara, 7, Jamal, 6, Yusef, 4, and Ibrahim, 2, were all killed.
 “We operate slowly, identify the target and clean the area around it,” said Minister of Strategic Affairs Moshe Yaalon, during a press conference in Jerusalem.

 The assault on Gaza is a move to curb what Israel sees as a threat posed by missiles supplied by Iran and smuggled into Egypt.
 In what has become a very bloody several days, Israel maintains that it has no choice but to retaliate, even if said attacks kill innocent people.
 “When they use civilians as human shields, what is our choice?”
 Yaalon added.
 “If they position rockets in densely populated areas, such as mosques and schoolyards, we should not be blamed for the outcome.”

-Social networking has become a large part of the ongoing clash between Palestine and Israel, with both sides using Twitter and Facebook
+Social networking has become a large part of the ongoing clash between Palestine and Israel, with both sides using Twitter and Facebook, to post updates.

 Click below to see photos from both countries.